raspberrychris/cryptotravellers/content/blog/how-to-get-free-bitcoins-the-easiest-ways-to-earn-bitcoin.md

 ### Presearch.io

-Presearch is building a complete ecosystem to support the PRE token and provide the world with a decentralized search engine that is powered by the community, for the community.
+[Presearch.io](https://www.presearch.io/) is building a complete ecosystem to support the PRE token and provide the world with a decentralised search engine that is powered by the community, for the community.

-Earn cryptocurrency for Searching Presearch (A decentralised search engine).
+With Presearch.io you can earn cryptocurrency for simply searching on Presearch rather than Google.

 ## Crypto.com - Earn 2% for a £300 stake in CRO (which you can instantly turn into Bitcoin).